 At the Sanctuary door, a greeter will give you a worship bulletin and Faith in Action sheet, or a kids bulletin.
 Sit anywhere you are comfortable where you can see and hear the service.
 We have a hearing loop that is compatible with most hearing aids.
 Large-print bulletins are also available from the greeter.

 Our service includes music, prayers, Scripture and a message (sermon).
 Our members and regular attenders participate in an offering.

 Children are an important part of our congregation and we value them as full participants in the life of our church.
 We offer Sunday School classes (preschool to high school) and Youth Group, and follow Safe Sanctuaries guidelines.

-The Avenue (8:45) service includes Children’s Moments, a short, age-appropriate talk for younger kids.
-Kids bulletins with puzzles and more related to the day’s sermon topic are available from the greeter (both services, ages 3+ and 7+).
+The service includes Children’s Moments, a short, age-appropriate talk for younger kids.
+Kids bulletins with puzzles and more related to the day’s message topic are available from the greeter (ages 3+ and 7+).

 Special kids activity bags with quiet toys, coloring pages, stickers, and more are located in a fabric box at the back of the Sanctuary to the right of the entrance doors.
 There is also a toy box in the room behind the Sanctuary for little ones needing room to stretch out or play.

 What do I wear?